-where $f(x)$ can be thought of as a probability distribution and $g(x)$ is the function of interest \cite{metropolis,hastings}.
-In our case the three dimensional symmetric Lévy distribution is the probability distribution and the function of interest is from eq.~\ref{eq:wave_func_norm}:
+where $f(x)$ can be thought of as a probability distribution, and $g(x)$ is the function of interest~\cite{Metropolis:1953am,Hastings:1970aa}.
+In our case, the three-dimensional symmetric L\'evy distribution was the probability distribution, and the function of interest was from Equation~(\ref{eq:wave_func_norm}):

-We can utilize two transformations.
-First, with the reflection relations of the confluent hypergeometric functions the second term in eq.~\ref{eq:wave_func_norm}:
+We could utilize two transformations.
+First, with the reflection relations of the confluent hypergeometric functions, we used the second term in Equation~(\ref{eq:wave_func_norm}):

-Additionally, we can transform the 3D symmetric Lévy distribution:
+Additionally, we could transform the 3D symmetric L\'evy distribution: